survivejs/webpack-book/manuscript/appendices/01_comparison.md

 # Comparison of Build Tools

-Back in the day, it was enough to concatenate some scripts together.
+Back in the day, it was enough to concatenate scripts together.
 Times have changed, though, and now distributing your JavaScript code can be a complicated endeavor.
 This problem has escalated with the rise of single page applications (SPAs).
 They tend to rely on many hefty libraries.

 For this reason, there are multiple strategies on how to load them.
 You could load them all at once or consider loading libraries as you need them.
 Webpack supports many of these sorts of strategies.